 About LabGov

-LabGov is co-directed by Professor Sheila Foster and Christian Iaione and is mainly active within Georgetown University and Luiss Guido Carli University.
-At Luiss, LabGov is part of the International Center on Democracy and Democratization (ICEDD), led by Professor Leonardo Morlino and directed by Professor Giovanni Orsina.
-LabGov is also an interdisciplinary urban clinic for action-based learning within the Soft Skills program at Luiss University.
-Most of LabGov’s work is conducted at Georgetown and Luiss, two internationally renowned universities, but the laboratory also operates in partnership with various other knowledge institutions from across the world.
+LabGov – the “LABoratory for the GOVernance of the City as a Commons” – is an international network of theoretical, empirical and applied research platforms engaged in exploring and developing methods, policies, and projects focused on the shared and collaborative management of urban spaces and resources.
+LabGov is co-directed by Professor Sheila Foster and Christian Iaione and is hosted at Luiss Guido Carli University, Rome.
+At Luiss, LabGov is part of the International Center on Democracy and Democratization.
+LabGov is also an interdisciplinary urban clinic for action-based learning.
+LabGov’s work is conducted in partnership with various knowledge institutions from across the world.
 These partnerships, together with a collaborative approach to learning, contribute to LabGov’s mission of building a global community of Co-Cities focused on creating and implementing innovative urban projects designed to make cities more inclusive, sustainable, equitable, and collaboratively governed.

 The Co-City Project